igrishaev/pg2/README.md

 [{:title "test", :id 2}]
 ~~~

-Now that we have something in the table, let's select it:
+Now that the table is not empty any longer, let's select from it:

 ~~~clojure
 (select-from-table conn {:table TABLE})